 Through a CRM you can find and woo customers, because you are able to track how customers interact with your company.
 For example, a CRM program will let you know if you are getting leads from your social media campaigns, and how many people remember your marketing materials.

 Big businesses use CRMs to get clients, by tracking where they connect, how frequently they buy from them, and where the connection stops.
-If you use a CRM in your small business, you’ll be able to compete, while still remaining genuine.
+If you use a small business CRM , you’ll be able to compete, while still remaining genuine.

 Running a small business isn’t for everyone, but there are certain traits you can develop within yourself to make it happen.
 By staying organized, focused, and connected, your startup will be able to compete with bigger businesses.